hasura/learn-graphql/tutorials/frontend/vectordbs/tutorial-site/content/query-data/1-simple-queries.md

 ![Simple query](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-vectordb/simple_query_image.png)

 You should see a list of results come through as a response on the right-hand side of the explorer.
+The `near_text` property is a vectorized field.
+Vector databases, such as Weaviate, store information as vectors in what are called embeddings.
+These embeddings are a mathematical representation of the data.
+This allows us to perform similarity searches over the data.
+In this case, we are searching for resumes that are similar to the phrase "marketing experience".

+Our vector database is literally storing similar information near each other in the database!